In this article we will discuss about Simple Dual 35V 300 Watt SMPS Circuit.

 Note:

-Seek help from an expert or educated person if you lack experience with high voltage circuits.
+If not sure about the circuit connections ask help from expert to stay safe.r educated person if someone lack experience with high voltage circuits.

 Leave a Reply